 Since being appointed in this case, the Receiver has coordinated extensively with the SEC, U.S. Attorney's Office, FBI, and U.S. Marshals Service regarding the identification and safeguarding of Receivership Assets and the Receiver's proposed disposition of the Receivership Assets.
-As detailed in greater detail in Prior Reports, the Receiver has also facilitated discussions with criminal counsel for Defendant Kevin B. Merrill ("Merrill") and Defendant Jay B. Ledford ("Ledford"), and counsel for Relief Defendant Amanda Merrill ("Amanda Merrill"), to obtain their consent to the procedures and proposed disposition of the real property, personal property. and vehicles owned or purchased by Merrill and/or Amanda Merrill.
-Counsel for the Receiver has also communicated with Relief Defendant Lalaine Ledford ("Lalaine Ledford") on several occasions regarding the proposed sale of personal property.
+As detailed in greater detail in Prior Reports, the Receiver has also facilitated discussions with criminal counsel for Defendant Kevin B. Merrill ("Merrill") and Defendant Jay B. Ledford ("Ledford"), and counsel for Relief Defendant Amanda Merrill ("Amanda Merrill") and counsel for Relief Defendant Lalaine Ledford ("Lalaine Ledford") (Amanda Merrill and Lalaine Ledford are collectively, the "Relief Defendants"), to obtain their consent to the procedures and proposed disposition of the real property, personal property, and vehicles owned or purchased by Merrill, Ledford, and/or the Relief Defendants.